Article

 What to Bring?

-Missouri’s river beds and banks can be rocky, so a pair of water shoes or sports sandals can help protect your feet.
+Missouri’s riverbeds and banks can be rocky, so a pair of water shoes or sports sandals can help protect your feet.

 One Last Thing …